 - walks and health walks

-- fishing - rod licence required but no permit required
+- fishing - EA rod fishing licence and ODAA permit required

 The park is important as wildlife habitats for many insects and mammals.
 The lake and its surrounds support:

 - freshwater sponges

 It is currently not possible to fly model aircraft or drones (both with and without camera for filming purposes) within Oxford City Council’s public open spaces, including parks and nature reserves.

 As these spaces are open to the public and experience high visitor numbers throughout the year, flying model aircraft and drones are not permitted for safety reasons.

 It is now easy to book tennis courts online before you come to the park.
 This is a great way to make sure one will be free for your game.
 You can book in minutes from your mobile, tablet or computer.

 If you forget to book before you arrive at the park the easiest option is to quickly use your mobile phone to reserve a court.

 Play friendly, competitive matches.
 There are four 8-week rounds a year and adults of all abilities are welcome to join.

 The park is an ideal starting point for a walk into the countryside and offers access to: